Car Insurance in Illinois

 IL Car Insurance Requirements

-To comply with Illinois car insurance laws, you must have BOTH:
+Driver's of vehicles registered in Illinois must comply with Illinois car insurance laws.
+You must have BOTH:

 - Liability insurance.

 - Uninsured motorist coverage.

 Liability insurance helps cover your costs associated with injuries or property damage to others resulting from a car accident you cause.

 Your liability insurance must have the following minimum coverages: